-

 - Go to BIM 360 Administration Center.

-- Create a new Project Directory by clicking on Add.
+- Create a new Project Directory by selecting Add.

 - Fill in the project name and select the project type and language.
-Fill the rest of boxes to your liking.
-After that, click on Save & continue.
+Fill the rest of the boxes as you like, and then select Save & continue.

 You should be presented with this screen: